 In 1892 a Memorandum was created by Romanian politicians of Transylvania, addressed to king Franz Joseph, requesting electoral and educational rights for the Romanian population of Transylvania.
 Unfortunately, this document brought them accusations of treason and in 1894, a process that ended with their condemnation, took place in the Reduta building of Cluj, today the Ethnographic Museum.

-The end of the Second World War came with the union of Transylvania with Romania, already a monarchy ruled by King Ferdinand 1st of Hohenzollern-Sigmarigen.
+The end of the First World War came with the union of Transylvania with Romania, already a monarchy ruled by King Ferdinand 1st of Hohenzollern-Sigmarigen.
 The fall of the Austro-Hungarian empire and the political actions of the Romanian elite contributed to the establishment of today’s Romania.
 Over following years, in Cluj, the former Hungarian institutions were claimed by the Romanians.
 However, Cluj is home to a Hungarian minority even today, being a multicultural city.